AmeliaFannin/AmeliaFannin.github.io/index.md

 ####Background

 I've earned four degrees but only my mother calls me "Dr. Fannin."
 I worked my way through music school in a variety of college office positions, wrangling databases, spreadsheets, regrettable websites, and keeping the musicians organized.
-I play the bassoon and am learning banjo.
-I write about gardening on my blog, <a href="http://ameliafannin.com" target="blank">ameliafannin.com</a>, and compile the monthly newsletter for the Rock Meadow Victory Gardens.
-After growing up in Houston and living in Dallas, Rochester, Tallahassee, Miami, and Baltimore, I am happy to make my home in Cambridge, MA.
+I played and taught the bassoon professionally for about 10 years and am now learning to play the banjo for fun.
+I write about gardening and cooking on my blog, <a href="http://ameliafannin.com" target="blank">ameliafannin.com</a>, and compile the monthly newsletter for the Rock Meadow Victory Gardens.
+I grew up in Houston and lived in Dallas, Rochester, Tallahassee, Miami, and Baltimore, but Cambridge feels like home.

 ---

 <div class="resume-head">
-  <h2><a href="/fannin_resume_2015.pdf" rel="download">Resume</a></h2>
+  <h2><a href="/fannin_resume_2016.pdf" rel="download">Resume</a></h2>
 </div>

 ## Amelia Fannin